smprotocol/smp-node/README.md

          complete: boolean,  // if true and frames, frame[frames.length] will be last frame (CODE:3).
           toFrame: boolean   // if true will be frame even when size less than max_message_size.
 ```

+## Extentions

+The Streaming Message Protocol allows extentions.
+These are not defined by using first nibble flags, but some other method of identification such as file extention.

 ## Benchmarking